andrecaiado/nestjs-blockchain-txs/docs/dependencies-configs.md

 > [!NOTE]**About the user credentials**:
 > The way the RabbitMQ service user credentials are configured is not recommended for production because these credentials are hardcoded in the `definitions.json` file.
 In a production environment, the user credentials should be passed as environment variables to the RabbitMQ service.

+### Prometheus containerized service configuration

+The Prometheus service runs in a container and is configured and started using the docker compose file [docker-compose.yaml](../docker-compose.yaml).

+The Prometheus service is available at `http://localhost:9090`.

+The docker compose file specifies 1 file to be mounted to the Prometheus service container:
+- [prometheus.yml](../monitoring/prometheus.yml): This file contains the configuration of the Prometheus service.

+### Grafana containerized service configuration

+The Grafana service runs in a container and is configured and started using the docker compose file [docker-compose.yaml](../docker-compose.yaml).

+The Grafana service is available at `http://localhost:3030`.
+The user credentials are specified in the `.env` file.

+The docker compose file specifies 3 files to be mounted to the Grafana service container:
+- [nestjs-blockchain-txs.json](../monitoring/grafana/dashboards/nestjs-blockchain-txs.json): This file contains the configuration of the dashboard.
+- [grafana-datasource.yaml](../monitoring/grafana/datasource.yaml): This file contains the configuration of the Prometheus datasource.
+- [grafana-dashboard.yaml](../monitoring/grafana/dashboard.yaml): This file specifies the path to the dashboard configuration file inside the container.